Apostata/diffusion_mastery_course/some_diffusion_models.md

 This model is good model for logos or things similar to that.

 example:
-prompt: `make a black and green flat 2d logo, crossed axes and a shield eith letters "VIKING STYLE"` Prompt generated at https://chatgpt.com
+prompt: `make a black and green flat 2d logo, crossed axes and a shield with letters "VIKING STYLE"` Prompt generated at https://chatgpt.com

 ![Dall-E](./assets/dall_e1.webp)